zew/go-questionnaire/README.md

   * Middleware blocking request panics from taking down the server

+  * Static file handlers

-  * Static file handlers, markdown file handler
+  * Markdown file handler rewriting image links and serving global README

   * Layout template with jQuery from CDN cache; fallback to localhost

   * Configurable compilation of templates

-  * Dynamic calling of subtemplates
+  * Dynamic subtemplate calls

   * Session and request access for templates